tmds/Tmds.Ssh/README.md

 The library supports OpenSSH file formats for private keys, known hosts and config.

-The library targets modern .NET (Core).
-It does not support .NET Framework due to missing BCL APIs to implement the SSH key exchange.
+The library is available for modern .NET (Core) versions.

-A curated set of secure algorithms are supported.
-These should enable to connect to (OpenSSH) servers on distributions/operating systems that are still in support.
+The supported algorithms enable securely connecting to a broad set of SSH servers.
 See [Algorithms](#algorithms).

 The library supports logging through `Microsoft.Extensions.Logging`.
 See [Logging](#logging).